 Recent Case Results

+(Calgary, Q.B.).
 The client was initially charged with first degree murder.
-The jury trial commenced in February 2014.
+David Chow succeeded in having the charges reduced after the preliminary inquiry to second degree murder.
+The difference between first degree and second degree murder is substantial; for the former involves planning and deliberation that results on conviction in a life sentence with no parole for 25 years.
+A jury trial for second degree murder commenced in February 2014.
 The theory of the Crown’s case was that the accused mutilated his girlfriend and stabbed her to death.
-After a lengthy jury trial, David secured a verdict of not guilty to murder.
+After a lengthy jury trial, David secured a jury verdict of not guilty to second degree murder.
+David Chow is one of the Calgary criminal lawyers who often successfully defends serious and complex jury cases.
+David is a Calgary homicide lawyer with real experience arguing before a judge and jury.

 Client charged with attempted murder, unlawfully discharging a firearm, aggravated assault with a firearm and possession of a firearm in relation to allegedly shooting a person who was in his motor vehicle.
 After a lengthy trial, the Court of Queen's Bench Justice acquitted him attempted murder, aggravated assaulted and all charges relating to the discharge of the firearm.
 The basis for the acquittal was due to frailties in eyewitness identification bolstered by evidence of the accused.